egel/tmux-gruvbox/tests/linux/README.md

 # Linux tests

-Those test is meant to run on linux
+Those tests are meant to run on linux:

 - ubuntu 20.04 LTS
-- bash
+- with bash